 We are urging MPs to force the Government to pass emergency legislation that would enshrine the rights of “Essential Family Carers” in law.

-Family members offer an essential component of care that it is critical to mental health and well being.
+Family members offer an essential component of care that is critical to mental health and well being.

 On challenging these extreme visiting policies some families have been asked to move their loved one to another home.
 These evictions are potentially life threatening.
 The risks of moving vulnerable residents can lead to transfer trauma, particularly in those living with Dementia, learning disabilities or other conditions where continuity is essential to their care.